adyxax/www/content/blog/home/interfaces.md

 And finally reconfigure the wan interface:
 - edit the wan interface and configure its final subnet: I use `192.168.1.5/24` to address the router with `192.168.1.1` as gateway (the address of my FAI's router on my LAN)
-- Save and apply your changes
+- save and apply your changes

 I leave the INPUT traffic allowed on my firewall because I intend to access my router from my LAN, which means through this interface named wan